ibm-cloud-docs/log-analysis/data-security.md

 For example, if you choose the *Lite* plan, data is not stored at all.
 However, if you choose the 7-day plan, data is stored for 7 days and you have access to it through the LogDNA Web UI.

-## Data availability
-{: #data-storage-availability}

-Data from {{site.data.keyword.cloud_notm}} services is collected and aggregated in each {{site.data.keyword.cloud_notm}} location where the service is available.

-Data forwarded by a LogDNA agent is collected and aggregated in the location where the LogDNA instance configured for an agent is available.

-Each supported location is a multi-zone region (MZR), except Seoul that is a single-zone region (SZR).
-[Learn more](/docs/Log-Analysis-with-LogDNA?topic=LogDNA-regions).

 ## Data archives